 Function to physical relationship matrix [from NEED CITATION]

-By implementing this process the team was able to look at a specific design aspect within a given system or system of systems and implement a change to see how the outcome rolls up to impact the overall Survivability MOEs of the unit.
+By implementing this process, the team was able to look at a specific design aspect within a given system or system of systems and implement a change to see how the outcome rolls up to impact the overall survivability MOEs of the unit.

 A. Functional decomposition